varnav/filmcompress/README.md

 ## About AV1

 Supports experimental av1 encoding with `--av1`.
 Any `--gpu` setting will be ignored.
-Encoding is slow (hundreds of times slower than GPU HEVC), but will produce ~20% smaller file with same quality.
+You may use `amf` as codec for AMD hardware support with 7xxx series Radeon and above.
+CPU Encoding is slow (hundreds of times slower than GPU HEVC), but will produce ~20% smaller file with same quality.
 Sound will be transcoded to 96K Opus with this option.

 ## About FFmpeg